mattbirchler/Quick-Reviews-2/review.md

 The big change I would make is to remove the fixed sizes that iPad windows snap to.
 It's pretty clear this was meant as a way to make it easier for users to get started with windowing, but I think it's a bit too restrictive, and actually makes things counterintuitive for users.
 It's been almost a year of using it and to this day I'm never quite 100% sure what will happen when I resize a window.
 Will it stick to the size I want?
 Will it move to another spot on the screen when I let go of the corner?
 Will it hide the dock because it thinks there's not enough space?
 Will it hide the recent apps on the left of the screen?

 That's too many questions to have when simply trying to resize or move a window on screen.
-In my opinon, this is an example of a feature being too clever for its own good; they've overengineered for simplicity and instead have created a new complexity.
+In my opinion, this is an example of a feature being too clever for its own good; they've over-engineered for simplicity and instead have created a new complexity.

 By allowing apps to freely resize (as the same apps already do on Apple Silicon Macs), Apple will make their windowing solution more intuitive and less frustrating for users.